 What’s My State?

-As of late 2019, there were 10 ZEV states, with an 11th slated to join the club in 2023.
-Together, they account for about 30 percent of all new cars and light trucks sold in the U.S., which gives them a lot of clout when they are telling automakers to provide EVs or face penalties that can include prohibitions on sales of new internal combustion vehicles.
+As of mid 2022, there were 16 ZEV states, with two more slated to join the club.
+Together, they account for about 40 percent of all new cars and light trucks sold in the U.S., giving them a lot of clout when they are telling automakers to provide EVs or face penalties that can include prohibitions on sales of new internal combustion vehicles.

 Alphabetically, the ZEV states and the year each adopted ZEV regulations, are: